lancegui/lancegui.github.io/_posts/2026-05-18-ai-research-workflow.md

 My main interest is using this inside VS Code because that is where most of my code lives.

 First, make sure the Claude Code extension is installed and enabled.
+If you prefer terminal Claude Code, the same endpoint idea applies, but you will set environment variables in your shell instead of editing VS Code's `settings.json`.

 <figure>
   <img src="/assets/img/ai-workflow-vscode-claude-code-extension.png" alt="VS Code extension marketplace showing Claude Code for VS Code installed" style="width: 100%; max-width: 100%; height: auto;">